 We had to climb aboard the hot air balloon using designated footholds in the basket, which was separated into four quadrants with space for the pilot in the middle.
 Besides us and the two other groups from our van, one other set of three friends joined our flight, so we each had our own corner of the basket.

 And there were two super cool things about taking the hot air balloon.
 One: seeing the Teotihuacan Pyramids from above and really appreciating the magnitude of them.
-Especially since you are no longer allowed to climb the pyramids at Teotihuacan.
+Especially since you are no longer allowed to climb the pyramids at Teotihuacan (more on that later).
 Cool thing number two: seeing so many other hot air balloons around you!
 I think I counted 30 others at one point.
 It was such an amazing experience.

 A traditional champagne toast after the flight

 Our landing was unbelievably smooth — you couldn’t say the same for one of the other hot air balloons we saw come in.
 (They, uh, more than grazed a tree as they landed, taking a few branches with them.)
-Since we didn’t land where we’d arrived, a van transported us back to the starting point.
-There our pilot poured us glasses of champagne and told the story of how champagne toasts became a tradition during the very first hot air balloon flights in France, centuries ago.
+Since we landed in a different field from the one we’d arrived to, a van transported us back to the starting point.
+There, our pilot poured us glasses of champagne and told the story of how champagne toasts became a tradition during the very first hot air balloon flights in France, centuries ago.
+It was all in Spanish, but I think we had enough unofficial translators in our group that everyone got the story.

-Photos, GoPro photos, and drone videos of our group before and during the flight, available for purchase
+Photos, GoPro photos, and drone videos of our group during the flight, available for purchase

 As we’d boarded the hot air balloon, Flying Pictures staff members with cameras took some photos for us.
 There were also GoPro cameras hanging on each side of the basket that were constantly snapping pictures during the flight.
 And a drone captured our takeoff and part of the flight.